Travigo/travigo/docs/departure-graph.md

 - One background cursor slowly scans the journeys collection and constructs the configured rolling service-date window.
-- A partial generation restored after a restart remains available while its background scan fills the missing graph.
+- A partial generation restored after a restart remains available while its background scan resumes after the last checkpointed MongoDB `_id`.
 A later refresh replaces a complete generation in place, so the process never retains two complete graphs.
 - The active generation is periodically checkpointed as a versioned, zstd-compressed snapshot using a temporary file and atomic rename.
 A final checkpoint is attempted during graceful shutdown.